ryandougc/multiplayer-tictactoe/README.md

 # Multiplayer Oneline Tic-Tac-Toe
 This is a multiplayer online version of tic-tac-toe that I built during my first week of the #100daysofcode challenge.
 The rules are the same as regular tic-tac-toe.

-## Live Version
-You can play it live at https://tictactoe.ryancarr.ca

 ## Features
 After you enter your name upon loading the website for the first time, you can either create a game or join an existing game if there is one.
 Once 2 people are in the game, the game will start.